awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-form-fieldinputconfig.md

 # AWS::AmplifyUIBuilder::Form FieldInputConfig<a name="aws-properties-amplifyuibuilder-form-fieldinputconfig"></a>

-Describes the configuration for the default input values to display for a field\.
+The `FieldInputConfig` property specifies the configuration for the default input values to display for a field\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-form-fieldinputconfig-syntax"></a>